JoshWComeau

 I don't really have one 😅 Because this is a static site, there aren't many "critical flows".

-I use Cypress on my course platform, though, and I'm quite happy with it!
+I use Playwright on my course platform, though, and I'm quite happy with it!

 As it happens, I wrote a fair amount about this in my newsletter recently!
 You can read the issue in the archive.